 United Wholesale Mortgage – Underwriting Efficiency

-U.S. mortgage provider United Wholesale Mortgage doubled underwriter productivity within nine months by integrating generative AI tools like Vertex AI and BigQuery.
+U.S. mortgage provider United Wholesale Mortgage doubled underwriter productivity in 9 months by integrating generative AI tools such as Vertex AI and BigQuery.
 This led to faster loan closings for 50,000 brokers, boosting customer satisfaction and throughput

 Clorox – Marketing & R&D Optimization